-The increase in total operating expenses is primarily a result of various acquisitions (see chapter 6.4.5) and organic growth, partly offset by lower costs of the new post-employment DC pensions plan (see chapter 184.108.40.206).
+The increase in total operating expenses is primarily a result of various acquisitions (see chapter 6.4.5), organic growth, and a one-off payment to employees originating from the new collective labor agreement.

 Other operating expenses include travel and subsistence, telephone and personnel training expenses.

-The increase of a.s.r.'s total internal work force is mainly the result of the acquisition of Brand New Day IORP (see chapter 6.4.5) and more IT&C capacity for change projects.
+The increase of a.s.r.'s total internal work force is mainly the result of organic growth.

 Employees related to administrative activities and overhead are allocated to segment Holding and Other.